Refinancing After Divorce: Here’s What You Need To Know

 Names On The Mortgage

 The names that are on the mortgage show who’s responsible for paying back the debt.
 If both you and your ex-spouse’s names are on the mortgage, then both of you are liable for the mortgage payments.

-If your ex-spouse is on the mortgage with you, there are a couple of ways to remove their name from the mortgage.
-First, you can ask your lender for a release of liability.
+Release of liability: First, you can ask your lender for a release of liability.
 This is a document that releases a borrower from their obligation to pay back the loan.
 However, there’s no guarantee that your lender will issue one.

-If you can’t get a release of liability, then the only other option is to refinance the mortgage.
+Refinance: If you can’t get a release of liability, then the only other option is to refinance the mortgage.
 When you do this, the spouse remaining on the mortgage needs to qualify for the new loan using only their income and assets.

 The names on the title, on the other hand, show who owns the home.
 It’s possible to be on the title without being on the mortgage.
 For example, if one of you didn’t have income at the time you got the mortgage, then it may have made sense for only the income-earning spouse to apply.

-If your ex-spouse is on the title to the home, removing them from the title is only a matter of paperwork.
-You can have your ex-spouse sign a quitclaim deed, which will transfer their ownership of the property to you.
+Quitclaim deed: You can have your ex-spouse sign a quitclaim deed, which will transfer their ownership of the property to you.
 You’ll need to do this to refinance the home.

-If you aren’t able to get a release of liability or qualify for a refinance without your spouse, then an easier path may be selling the home.
+Home sale: If you aren’t able to get a release of liability or qualify for a refinance without your spouse, then an easier path may be selling the home.
 Selling the home allows you to easily split the proceeds of the home.
 That way, you can divide your assets and move forward.

-Things To Know About Refinancing After Divorce
+Reasons To Refinance After Divorce

-A refinance is one way to remove someone’s name from the mortgage.
+As mentioned above, a refinance is one way to remove someone’s name from the mortgage.
 This protects the spouse who no longer has ownership interest in the home.
 This can be important if that spouse plans to purchase another home or take on other debt.